 The connection between natural deduction and intuitionistic logic is fairly strong.
 (One might say natural!)
 Classical natural deduction is possible but famously disappointing/unsatisfactory.
 It can be done by introducing a second Axiom rule that matches our (classical) one-sided sequent calculus's Axiom rule, that is, the law of excluded middle:

 However, the useful thing about intuitionistic logic is that it can be given computational "proof terms."
-These are expressions in some typed lambda calculus which have a normal form (don't loop forever during computation) only if their type is equivalent to a true proposition of intuitionistic logic.
+These are expressions in some typed lambda calculus that have a normal form (don't loop forever during computation) only if their type is equivalent to a true proposition of intuitionistic logic.
 Hence the name "proof terms:" the existence of a fully-evaluated expression of a type is itself a proof of the corresponding proposition.
 In general, the study of classical logic doesn't use proof terms, though in later posts I'll explore ways that you can, in fact, give proof terms for classical logic.
 But for now I'll focus the discussion on the simple case of intuitionistic logic.

 Since metavariable use is a little more complex here, I'll introduce the proper formal notation for describing them.
 We usually specify the behavior of metavariables with a "formal grammar," technically called a "BNF grammar" or "Backus-Naur Form," written as follows: